Frequently Asked Questions

 At i3forum we bring the International carrier ecosystem together to enable and accelerate transformation through collaboration.
 Our members decide the challenges and topics to address and through our open and inclusive approach, we provide a platform for members to explore, share and debate the challenges facing carrier business.
 The i3forum, as a non-profit organisation, then creates and supports actionable, “by the carriers for the carriers” solutions for the benefit of the industry – be it recommendations, guidelines, platforms or services.

 Members are empowered by a shared purpose and mission to shape the future of our industry.
 Active participation from carriers and vendors who have a vision for the industry and are looking for collaboration with their peers is key.
 Consequently, growing the membership is a powerful engine to keep increasing our relevance and impact to the industry, for the benefit of all.
-We have been achieving this goal consistently over the last few months, demonstrated by BT and Colt being our sixth and seventh new members in around six months to form a total of 27 members to date.
-We are determined to keep this momentum going for the rest of 2020 and beyond.
+We have been achieving this goal consistently over the last few months, demonstrated by BT and Colt being our sixth and seventh new members in around six months to form a total of 20 members to date.

 Our key initiatives at this time include the fight against fraud – both in international voice and A2P messaging – through the promotion and enforcement of Codes of Conduct, best practices and operational cooperation.
 We also collaborate on industry wide solutions to major challenges such as limiting “CLI spoofing” so that the calling number remains untampered with, or sharing a central reference for the Numbering Plan so that carriers always have the same understanding of how to route calls and messages.

 We are also building on the impressive initial success of our not-for-profit Insights solution, which allows participating carriers to track KPIs for international voice services by aggregating and anonymising monthly data.
-From its initial trial, development and official launch earlier on this year, the platform has really grown into one of the most useful data sources for the industry.
-Contributors to the database include BICS, BTS, iBasis, Orange, PCCW Global, Tata Communications, Sparkle, Telefónica International Wholesale Services, and Telstra.
+From its initial trial, development and official launch ein January 2020, the platform has really grown into one of the most useful data sources for the industry.
+Contributors to the database include BICs, BTS, iBASIS, Orange, Tata, TIS, Telefonica, and Telstra.

 2. What are the most pressing concerns today for the carrier services industry?